mauermbq/tf/README.md

 * ~ 1190 examples/sec, ~0,1 sec/batch for an old-timer (940MX)
 * ~ 6000~7000 examples/sec for GTX1070, which is around 9 times increase over recent 6 core i7 of MacBook pro

 Conclusion: For real deep learning scenarios you need to add GPU performance somehow from cloud or a workstaion with sufficient GPU power.
-However, for simple local scenarios it's worth to compile your own CPU optimized version
+However, for simple local scenarios it's worth to compile your own CPU optimized version.